Kevin Davis (politician): 2024 resignation announcement

-On July 10, 2024 Davis announced he was planning on resigning as mayor effective at the end of the month, to become a member of the Licence Appeal Tribunal, a provincial body that adjudicates licensing activities, and also citing wanting to spend more time with his family and harassment as reasons for his resignation.
+On July 10, 2024, Davis announced he was planning on resigning as mayor effective at the end of the month, to become a member of the Licence Appeal Tribunal, a provincial body that adjudicates licensing activities, and also citing wanting to spend more time with his family and harassment as reasons for his resignation.
 Attention quickly turned to the financial and civic impact: a by-election was estimated at over $600,000 and would not occur until January 2025, leaving the city without an elected mayor for several months.
 On July 25, Davis announced that he had rejected the appointment and would continue to serve as mayor of the city until the end of his term, saying that he wanted to avoid a costly by-election.

 Brantford–Brant amalgamation debate

 In January 2025, Davis used his strong-mayor powers to direct staff to commission an independent study on the potential amalgamation of the City of Brantford and the surrounding County of Brant, with a report due by the end of 2025.
-The proposal drew immediate and firm opposition from County of Brant Mayor David Bailey, who stated the County was “unequivocally opposed” and criticized the approach as “unproductive and misguided.”
+The proposal drew immediate and firm opposition from County of Brant Mayor David Bailey, who stated the county was “unequivocally opposed” and criticized the approach as “unproductive and misguided.”
 This created public debate surrounding what Brant County residents saw as a forced amalgamation.

+Federal politics

+On September 20, 2026, it was announced that Davis would be the Conservative Party of Canada candidate in the upcoming Brantford—Brant South federal by-election.